Located in Cabinteely, Dublin 18, Ireland

 Integrative Therapy means that the counsellor / therapist is trained in a variety of approaches including Psychodynamic (insight based), CBT (life skills based) and Gestalt/ bodywork (process based) on a Client-Centred / Rogerian basis.

 Isobel doesn’t use a one-size-fits-all approach as she believes that everybody has a unique nature, upbringing and life circumstances that have brought them to counselling.

 For example, one person may suffer from negative thought patterns resulting in them experiencing a downward spiral in terms of self-esteem and life expectations.
 This can best be addressed using Cognitive Behavioural Therapy (CBT), whereas another person may have difficulties that come from earlier, unresolved issues calling for a more Humanistic or Psychodynamic approach.
 Another person might be dealing with a crisis situation related to work, relationships, health or family and may need help to recognise what is happening and to mobilise their own resources in order to make sense of and to manage the situation in the best way possible.

-Mark DuBerry is co-director of The Park Counselling and Psychotherapy.
-He is a counsellor, psychotherapist, supervisor and trainer with over 30 years' experience both in Ireland and the UK.
+Mark DuBerry is a counsellor, psychotherapist, supervisor and trainer with over 30 years' experience both in Ireland and the UK.
 He works in a relational way with each client using an integrative approach to create a safe environment and a trusting relationship in which the issues presented can be explored and understood at depth.